library(tidyverse)12 Grouping by dates

 12.4 Making reusable date parts

-If you think you’ll use a date parts more than once, then it makes sense to create a new columns and save them.
-You might make several date parts, but we’ll start with only one.
+If you think you’ll use a date parts more than once, then it makes sense to create new variables and save them.
+You might make only one or two, but I’ll build on an example to show you several variations.

 hot100_sample <- hot100 |>